Lee University requires at least 120 semester hours to graduate with a bachelor's degree.

 There is no accelarated degree program at Lee University, but students who wish to save money or graduate early can look into transferring in credits.
 Lee University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Lee University has a summer session, so students can earn credits during the summer.

-Around 62% of students who started college at Lee University finish the requirements for graduation within six years.
+NOTE: Around 58% of students who start college at Lee University graduate within six years.

 Lee University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 |Transfer Credits Accepted||√|

 |IB Credits Accepted||√|